UKHO/owasp-zap-scan/README.md

 Docker needs to be installed on the machine the agent will be running on.

 ### Incorporate into an Azure DevOps Pipeline - UKHO
-This can be incorpated into an Azure Devops Pipeline by copying the [azure-pipelines.yml](https://github.com/UKHO/owasp-zap-ui-scan/blob/master/azure-pipelines.yml) and using this within a pipeline created against your repository for running the Zap scan.
+This can be incorporated into an Azure Devops Pipeline by copying the [azure-pipelines.yml](https://github.com/UKHO/owasp-zap-ui-scan/blob/master/azure-pipelines.yml) and using this within a pipeline created against your repository for running the Zap scan.

 All that needs to be done is to add a pipeline variable called **ApplicationUrl**, which will be the base URL of the application under test.